Alex Rodriguez Denies The Centaur Painting Rumor

 “100 percent not true,” Rodriguez says.
 “I wish it was true because it’s such a cool story.”

-The source of the centaur story, per a New York magazine story last year, is that in 2009, Us Weekly received an emailed tip from a friend of an editorial assistant at the magazine who had had a fling with Rodriguez, and had observed two of the centaur paintings in the then-Yankee’s apartment, one of which hung over his bed.
+The source of the centaur story, per a story from New York Magazine’s The Cut last year, is that in 2009, Us Weekly received an emailed tip from a friend of an editorial assistant at the magazine who had had a fling with Rodriguez and had observed two of the centaur paintings in the former Yankees’ apartment, one of which hung over his bed.
 The story was seen as in line with Rodriguez’s then-image as a vain narcissist.

 So Arod did not have a centaur painting of himself in his home?
 Is that what I’m hearing ???? so this one i have in my office is not an exact replica???
 Well damn… @AROD I need answers. @JLo ???? pic.twitter.com/DIhow6sI6X